Reliability of relational event model estimates under sampling: how to fit a relational event model to 360 million dyadic events: Experiments

 More precisely, following the model proposed in \citet{bls-ness-09}, we define the \emph{network of past events} $G[E;t]$ at time $t$ as the weighted two-mode network with node sets $U_t$ and $A_t$ where the weight $w(u,a,t)$ on any $(u,a)\in U_t\times A_t$ is a function of past events happening in $(u,a)$ before $t$, that is, the weight is a function of the events

 given by the formula

 for a given halflife $T_{1/2}>0$.

 We set $T_{1/2}$ to 30 days so that an event counts as (close to) one in the very next instant of time, it counts as $1/2$ one month later, it counts as $1/4$ two months after the event, and so on.
 To reduce memory consumption needed to store the network of past events, we set a dyadic weight to zero if its value drops below $0.01$.
 If a single event occurred in some dyad this would happen after $6.64\cdot T_{1/2}$, that is after more than half a year.
 The weight $w(u,a,t)$ can be interpreted as the recent event intensity in the dyad $(u,a)$ before $t$. \emph{Edges} in the network of past events are implicitly defined to be all dyads with non-zero weights.
+As a robustness check we repeated some of our analyses in a model without any decay (not reported in this paper); in general, findings did not change in any meaningful way.